igaster/laravel-model-events/README.md

 and install with `composer update`

-this package includes a Service Provider that will be automaticaly discovered by Laravel.
+this package includes a Service Provider that will be automatically discovered by Laravel.

 ## Usage